Quick facts

 - Whether your must-dos are covered.

-For the latest, always check the official Tallinn Card site right before purchasing.
+For the latest, it’s worth a glance at the official Tallinn Card site right before purchasing.

 Timing Tips (How to Get the Most Value Without Rushing)